 A typical offer would be 88-112 UCAS Tariff points.

-Applicants have the opportunity to demonstrate their suitability for their chosen programme through an interview.
+Applicants have the opportunity to demonstrate their suitability for their chosen course through an interview.

 In Year 1, you'll learn how to find and write original news stories, make TV and radio reports and work as a team to cover the day’s news agenda.
 You'll also learn the crucial role journalism plays in society as well as the fundamentals of media law and ethics.